Gas in Globular Clusters I: Gas Retention and Its Possible Consequences: Fate of retained gas

 Cataclysmic variables (CVs) have also been observed in large numbers within globular clusters \citep[e.g.][]{Haggard2009}.
 Novae, nuclear explosions on the surface of the accreting white dwarf in these systems, could also be an important source of feedback.
 Indeed, classical novae (CNe) from CVs have been proposed as the main source of feedback in present-day GCs \citep{Moore2011}.
 CNe have also been proposed as a possible source of chemical enrichment within clusters \citep{Maccarone2012}.
-It is unclear whether CV production is enhanced or reduced by dynamical interactions in clusters \citep{Davies97}.
+It is unclear whether CV production is enhanced or reduced by dynamical interactions in clusters \citep{Davies97}, and there are currently no models of CV formation in gas-containing globular clusters.
 However, taking the field value for CNe rate would imply a rate of around $10^{-4}\,\text{yr}^{-1}$ in the most massive clusters, which would be sufficient to keep expelling all the gas in globular clusters today as each nova has an energy of about $10^{45}\,\text{erg}$ \citep{Moore2011}.
 Similar to LMXBs, a population of CVs will build up on the timescales of Gyr, but with many sources still active today \citep{Davies97}.

 In summary, we have demonstrated that disc crossings cannot continually remove the gas.
 Accretion onto compact objects, and especially massive compact objects, such as IMBHs, may serve as a significant source of feedback.
 However, it may be delayed or weakened due to birth kicks, accretion physics, beaming, or cooling processes in the GC gas.
 Core-collapse supernovae delay the gas epoch.
-Binary supernova progenitors are likely dynamically destroyed.
+Binary supernova progenitors are likely dynamically destroyed, although their impact remains a significant caveat for our model that requires further detailed simulations.
 Finally, accreting sources such as LMXBs and CVs are expected to be dynamically assembled on timescales of Gyr.
 Altogether, we acknowledge that feedback processes are uncertain and likely complex, and we further consider a plausible scenario in which feedback activates on timescales of approximately $1\,{\text{Gyr}}$.